kervinucf/Certified-Environmental-Health-Professional-Directory/README.md

 3. Combine the matched data to create a unified record for each professional
 4. Display the cross-referenced data in a user-friendly table format

-## Conclusion

-The Florida Certified Environmental Health Professionals Application is a valuable tool for users looking to access information about certified professionals in the environmental health field and their current employment status within the Florida state government.
-By cross-referencing data from both active certified professionals and public employee records, the application ensures that users have the most accurate and up-to-date information available.